We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Amazon meal kits offer prepared ingredients delivered quickly.
 A person combines and cooks the ingredients for a convenient meal.

-While other meal kit services require customers to commit to monthly or weekly deliveries, Amazon provides a more flexible service for people who do not want a subscription.
+While other meal kit services require customers to commit to monthly or weekly deliveries, Amazon provides a more flexible service.

-Below, learn how these kits work and what some options are.
-We also provide some alternatives and tips for preparing quick meals without kits.
+This article looks into how Amazon Meal Kits work and what options it offers.
+It also provides some alternatives and tips for preparing quick meals without kits.

 Amazon meal kits promise chef-designed meals that take 30 minutes or less to make.